tradle/mycloud/docs/data-import.md

 `tradleconf --remote create-data-claim --key "[above key]" --claim-type bulk --qr-code /path/to/write/qrcode.png`

 This will generate a QR code at the specified path.
-Open the shit out of that QR code and scan it to claim the data.
+Open this QR code in image viewer or a browser and scan it to claim the data.
 Yahoo!

 In production, this claim will be one-time use, but for now, you can wipe your device and scan the same QR code with a new user.